Fusion-equivariant stability conditions and Morita duality: Introduction

 The moduli space $\Stab(\cD)$ of Bridgeland stability conditions on a triangulated category $\cD$, introduced in \cite{bridgeland_2007}, associates a complex manifold to a triangulated category.
 When $\cD$ has additional symmetry, one hopes to see that reflected within the stability manifold.
 For example, when $\cD$ is equipped with a group action, one can consider the invariant stability conditions, which form a closed submanifold of $\Stab(\cD)$ \cite[Theorem 1.1]{MMS_09}.

 In this paper we consider a more general situation that appears in both algebraic geometry and representation theory, namely, when the triangulated category $\cD$ is acted on by a fusion category $\cC$ (see \cref{defn: module category}).
 The situation where $\cD$ is equipped with an action of a group $G$ is recovered as the special case $\cC = \vec_G$, but there are a number of interesting examples that don't come directly from group actions.
 When a fusion category $\cC$ acts on $\cD$, its fusion ring $K_0(\cC)$ then acts on the Grothendieck group $K_0(\cD)$ and on the complex numbers $\bbC$; the latter action is given by the Frobenius--Perron homomorphism.
-Thus, inside the period domain of central charges sits a subspace of fusion-equivariant central charges $Z: K_0(\cD) \longrightarrow \bbC$ as the central charges that intertwine the action of the fusion ring.
+Thus, inside the space of central charges sits a subspace of fusion-equivariant central charges $Z: K_0(\cD) \longrightarrow \bbC$ that intertwine the action of the fusion ring.

 The second author, in his thesis \cite{Heng_PhDthesis}, considered a lift of this consideration from central charges to stability conditions by defining a subset $\Stab_{\cC}(\cD)$ of $\cC$-equivariant stability conditions on $\cD$ (see \cref{defn: C equivariant stab}).
 In this paper we consider the basic topological properties of the subset $\Stab_{\cC}(\cD)$.
-We prove the following. \begin{thmx}(=\cref{cor: C-equivariant complex submanifold}) $\Stab_{\cC}(\cD)$ is a closed, complex submanifold of $\Stab(\cD)$. \end{thmx} In the special case where $\cC = \vec_G$ (i.e. $\cD$ has an action of $G$), we recover (part of) \cite[Theorem 1.1]{MMS_09}.
+We prove the following. \begin{thmx}(=\cref{cor: C-equivariant complex submanifold}) The space $\Stab_{\cC}(\cD)$ of $\cC$-equivariant stability conditions is a closed, complex submanifold of $\Stab(\cD)$. \end{thmx} In the special case where $\cC = \vec_G$ (i.e. $\cD$ has an action of $G$), we recover (part of) \cite[Theorem 1.1]{MMS_09}.
 We also adapt some of their techniques for our proof.
-We note here that the submanifold property of $\Stab_{\cC}(\cD)$ was also obtained independently by Qiu and Zhang in \cite{QZ_fusion-stable}, where they considered fusion-equivariance stability conditions in relation to cluster theory.
+We note here that the submanifold property of $\Stab_{\cC}(\cD)$ was also obtained independently by Qiu and Zhang in \cite{QZ_fusion-stable}, where they considered fusion-equivariant stability conditions in relation to cluster theory.